enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/themes.md

 `App_Plugins/MySite/NewsletterStudio/Themes/MyTheme`

-We will look at each folder in "App_Plugins" and look for a subfolder called "NewsletterStudio".
+Newsletter Studio will scan each folder in "App_Plugins" and look for a subfolder called "NewsletterStudio".
 So basically a wildcard search like this:

-`App_Plguins/*/NewsletterStudio/Themes/*`
+`App_Plugins/*/NewsletterStudio/Themes/*`

 Inside the "MyTheme"-folder we need to create the file "theme.json" to declare our theme.
 Custom themes only override settings from the default theme, so the minimum content of this file would be: